1.3 PT vs PTA Scope of Practice (Critical)

 A PTA may never:

-• Perform the initial examination or evaluation.
-This is the PT's exclusive responsibility because it establishes the diagnosis and prognosis.
+• Perform the initial examination or evaluation — this establishes the diagnosis and prognosis and is the PT's exclusive responsibility.

-• Establish, write, or substantively modify the plan of care.
-A PTA can suggest changes but only the PT can change the POC.
+• Establish, write, or substantively modify the POC — a PTA may suggest changes, but only the PT may change the plan.

-• Interpret tests and measures for diagnostic purposes.
-A PTA collects data; the PT interprets that data when it changes the diagnosis or POC.
+• Interpret tests and measures for diagnostic purposes — the PTA collects data; the PT interprets data that changes the diagnosis or POC.

 • Perform sharp selective debridement with a scalpel, scissors, or other sharp instrument.